abhinavgorthy25/semiconductor_packaging/README.md

 3) These RDLs are metal interconnect layers (like BEOL in ICs), which reroute the signals from the tiny pads on the die to larger and more accessible solder balls.

-### Day - 3 Thermal Simulation of Semiconductor Packages with ANSYS.
+###  3 Thermal Simulation of Semiconductor Packages with ANSYS.

 ### Getting Started with ANSYS Electronics Desktop